-Why an Aboriginal and Torres Strait Islander Hub?
+Why a section about Aboriginal and Torres Strait Islander Care?

 CareSearch is committed to providing evidence-based resources to support appropriate palliative care provision for Aboriginal and Torres Strait Islander peoples.
-This Hub brings together, and links to, a range of resources that can be used by the health care workforce to develop their skills and knowledge in providing palliative care for Aboriginal and Torres Strait Islander people.
+This section of CareSearch brings together, and links to, a range of resources that can be used by the health care workforce to develop their skills and knowledge in providing palliative care for Aboriginal and Torres Strait Islander people.

 Quality care at the end of life can only be achieved when it is culturally appropriate to the particular needs of individuals, their family and communities.
 As outlined in Palliative Care Australia's Position Statement (85kb pdf)